-John Dryzek is Professor of Political Science and an Australian Research Council Federation Fellow.
-He is a Fellow of the Academy of Social Sciences in Australia and former Head of the Departments of Political Science at the Universities of Oregon and Melbourne.
-He also served as head of Social and Political Theory program at ANU, and was the former editor of the Australian Journal of Political Science.
+John Dryzek is Australian Research Council Laureate Fellow and Centenary Professor in the Centre for Deliberative Democracy and Global Governance at the Institute for Governance and Policy Analysis at the University of Canberra.
+Previously he was Distinguished Professor of Political Science and Australian Research Council Federation Fellow at the Australian National University.
+He is a Fellow of the Academy of Social Sciences in Australia, former Head of the Departments of Political Science at the Universities of Oregon and Melbourne and of the Social and Political Theory program at ANU, and former editor of the Australian Journal of Political Science.

 Working in both political theory and empirical social science, he is best known for his contributions in the areas of democratic theory and practice and environmental politics.
-One of the instigators of the 'deliberative turn' in democratic theory, he has published five books in this area with Oxford University Press, Cambridge University Press, and Polity Press.
-His work in environmental politics ranges from green political philosophy to studies of environmental discourses and movements.
-He has published three books in this area with Oxford University Press and Basil Blackwell.
-His recent works on climate change include The Oxford Handbook of Climate Change and Society (co-edited with Richard Norgaard and David Schlosberg, 2011).
+One of the instigators of the ‘deliberative turn’ in democratic theory, he has published five books in this area with Oxford University Press, Cambridge University Press, and Polity Press.
+His work in environmental politics ranges from green political philosophy to studies of environmental discourses and movements to global climate governance, and he has published five books in this area with Oxford University Press, Cambridge University Press, and Basil Blackwell.

-Dryzek has also worked on comparative studies of democratization, post-positivist public policy analysis, and the history and philosophy of social science.
-His Federation Fellowship funds work on deliberative global governance (with special reference to climate change) and democratization interpreted in deliberative terms (with special reference to East Asia).
+He has also worked on comparative studies of democratization, post-positivist public policy analysis, and the history and philosophy of social science.
+His current research, funded by the Laureate Fellowship, emphasizes global justice, governance in the Anthropocene, and cultural variety in deliberative practice.